ibm-cloud-docs/ContinuousDelivery/bluemixlive.md

 **Live Edit**

-You can make changes to a Node.js application running in {{site.data.keyword.Bluemix_notm}} and test them in your browser right away.
+You can edit a Node.js application that runs on {{site.data.keyword.Bluemix_notm}} and test them in your browser right away.
 Any changes that you make in the Web IDE are propagated to the application’s file system immediately.

 **Debug**

 While a Node.js application is in Live Edit mode, you can shell into it and debug it.
-You can edit code dynamically, insert breakpoints, step through code, restart the runtime, and more using the Node Inspector debugger.
+You can edit code dynamically, insert breakpoints, step through code, restart the runtime, and more by using the Node Inspector debugger.

 ##Live Edit
 {: #live-edit}

-If you are building a Node.js application, when you make changes to your project using the Web IDE, the Live Edit feature of the {{site.data.keyword.Bluemix_notm}} Live Sync can quickly update the application instance running on {{site.data.keyword.Bluemix_notm}}.
+If you are building a Node.js application that runs on {{site.data.keyword.Bluemix_notm}}, the Live Edit feature of {{site.data.keyword.Bluemix_notm}} Live Sync can quickly update the application instance.
+Live Edit is available in the Web IDE only.
 Live Edit allows you to develop as you would on the desktop without redeploying.

 Live Edit is supported for Node.js applications only.